 The whole world is on what we today call as communication apps.
 I remember using various chat application for chatting but then WhatsApp changed it all.
 It was a disruption.

 I’ma socially well-connected man and use all the communication tools available in the universe; including the rare human-to-human ones.
 But after WhatsApp and some others, there’d been a gap in innovative visual communication.
 I was wondering what happened but was quite sure that the gap, the technological silence is a sign of revolution.

 I was right.

 One close friend, recently, told me about a new visual communication app called POP.
 At first, I was quite skeptical about the UI/UX but as I started testing it for a beta version, it won my heart.

-POP is not actually an app, it’s a super-app.
+POP is not an app, it’s a super-app.
 It’s something I’ve been waiting for years.
 It’s an app that has all other communication apps in it.
-Talk about Facebook, Instagram, YouTube, you have it all inside it and this means that you don’t have to have these apps on your phone anymore.
-This, in turn, means that you don’t need an expensive phone with huge memory.
+Talk about Facebook, Instagram, YouTube, you’ve got it all inside it and this means that you don’t have to have these apps on your phone anymore.
+This, in turn, means that you don’t need an expensive phone with a huge memory.

-You just login—the web version—on POP and use them.
+You just log in — the web version — on POP and use them.
 The best part is that you can chat right over your apps, you can share the screen of different apps through POP.
 The look and feel of the app are colorful and young.
-The communication happens through something called POP card that reminds me of sending greeting cards as a child.
+The communication happens through something called a POP card that reminds me of sending greeting cards as a child.
 It brings back so many colorful memories.

-I am a man who always wants to get onboard the technological revolution and see the world in different ways with different people.
+I’m a man who always wants to get on board the technological revolution and see the world in different ways with different people.
 If you also are of the same interest, get on POP before the rest of the world does.